• Skip to Content

 A Principal Certifier (PC) is required to inspect the building work during the course of construction to ensure compliance with the relevant standards.
 This PC may be the Council or authorised contractors subject to the terms of their accreditation.
 Council must be notified who the PC is at least 2 days before work commences.

-Note: For details of accreditation of appropriate professionals visit the Building Professionals Board.
+Note: For details of accreditation of appropriate professionals visit the NSW Government Fair Trading .

 How do I find out what is happening?

-To check the progress of your development application please visit the DA Tracker and enter your details.
+To check the progress of any Development Application please visit the DA Tracker and search on:

 Other Links